zam89/LFAC/README.md

 ===
 <kbd>![LFAC Logo](/screenshot/LFAC-repo-card.png)</kbd>

 Script to automate Linux logs & artifacts collection.
 It uses built-in tools to automate the collection of systems artifacts.
-It was created to facilitate data collection, and depend less on remote support during incident response engagements.
+It was created to facilitate data collection, and depend less on remote tools/agents during incident response engagements.

 Features
 ===